 What if someone not associated with our business posts a comment to a review claiming to be a representative of the dealership?

-If you find such a comment, click the “Report it” link beneath the comment, and our Reviews Team will investigate and remove the comment if necessary.
+We review all comments posted to ensure validity.
+However, if you find a comment in response to a review representing the dealership that you believe was not posted by the dealership, click the “Report it” link beneath the comment, and our Reviews Team will investigate and remove the comment if necessary.

 The customer isn’t telling the truth about what happened.
 Can we have this review removed?